 Groundwork USA is a national organization with local roots, engaging local businesses, residents and government officials to revitalize neighborhoods and transform community liabilities into community assets.
-Dedicated to the belief that by changing places, we can change lives, we transform blighted communities for the long term, working hand-in-hand with our network of 20 local Trusts based in small to medium-sized cities frequently overlooked by funders and policymakers.
+Dedicated to the belief that by changing places, we can change lives, we transform blighted communities for the long term, working hand-in-hand with our network of 20 local Trusts based in small “legacy” cities, in underserved neighborhoods within larger cities, and in rural communities– all frequently overlooked by funders and policymakers.

 Established in 2003 to support the growing network of Groundwork Trusts across the United States, we provide a national model, informed by best practices and research, and then Groundwork Trusts, working throughout America, tailor the approach to the unique needs of their community, with input from the residents, government officials and business owners who call it home.
 Whether it’s creating a floating litter trap for the Anacostia River or starting an urban farm in the Hudson Valley, Groundwork is a catalyst for bold and innovative thinking to achieve what’s possible for communities.